-Auction houses such as Christie’s and Sotheby’s sell high-end art pieces and you can bid on art are a more intense environment, but you can score a masterpiece if you’re lucky.
-Be aware auction houses often charge a buyer’s premium in addition to the sticker price.
+Auction houses such as Christie’s and Sotheby’s sell high-end art pieces and you can bid on art in a more intense environment, but you can score a masterpiece if you’re lucky.
+Be aware auction prices often have a buyer’s premium in addition to the sticker price.

-If you want guaranteed returns on the money you invest, or if you don’t have much money to work with, you’re probably safer skipping the art houses and sticking to liquid assets.
+If you want guaranteed returns on the money you invest, or if you don’t have much money to work with, you’re probably safer skipping the fine art gallery and sticking to liquid assets.
 Brand-new investors should also give their portfolio plenty of time to mature before taking the leap.

 But for seasoned, confident investors who are enthusiastic about art — and who have extra funds to cover the costs — an investment in a painting or sculpture can be an exciting way to diversify a portfolio.